Xiaopengli1/Scenario-Wise-Rec/README.md

 ## 4. Build Your Own Multi-scenario Dataset/Model
 We offer two template files [run_example.py](https://github.com/Xiaopengli1/Scenario-Wise-Rec/blob/main/scripts/run_example.py) and [base_example.py](https://github.com/Xiaopengli1/Scenario-Wise-Rec/blob/main/scenario_wise_rec/models/multi_domain/base_example.py) for a pipeline to help you to process different multi-scenario dataset and your own multi-scenario models.

-### Instructions on processing your dataset
+### Instructions on Processing Your Dataset
 See [run_example.py](https://github.com/Xiaopengli1/Scenario-Wise-Rec/blob/main/scripts/run_example.py).
-During the function `get_example_dataset(input_path)` to process your dataset.
-Be noted the feature `"domain_indicator"` is the feature to indicate domains.
-For other implementation details refer the file.
+The function `get_example_dataset(input_path)` is an example to process your dataset.
+Be noted the feature `"domain_indicator"` is the feature that indicates domains.
+For other implementation details, refer to the raws file.

-### Instructions on building your model
+### Instructions on Building Your Model
 See [base_example.py](https://github.com/Xiaopengli1/Scenario-Wise-Rec/blob/main/scenario_wise_rec/models/multi_domain/base_example.py).
-Where you could build your own model here, where we left two spaces for users to implement scenario-shared and scenario-specific models.
-We also leave comments on how to format the output dimension.
-Please refer to the file to see more details.
+Where you could build your own multi-scenario model here.
+We left two spaces for users to implement **scenario-shared** and **scenario-specific** models.
+We also leave comments on how to process the final output.
+Please refer to the raws file to see more details.

 ## 5. Contributing
-We welcome any contribution that could help improve the benchmark, please fork the repo and create a pull request.
-You can also open an issue if you have any questions.
+We welcome any contribution that could help improve the benchmark, and don't forget to star 🌟 our project!
-Don't forget to give the project a star!
-Thanks again!

 ## 6. Credits
-Our framework is referred to [Torch-RecHub](https://github.com/datawhalechina/torch-rechub).
+The framework is referred to [Torch-RecHub](https://github.com/datawhalechina/torch-rechub).
 Thanks to their contribution.